-Our LNG carriers are employed through multi-year time charter contracts, which for accounting purposes are considered as operating leases and are thus recognized on a straight line basis as the average minimum lease revenue over the rental periods of such charter agreements, as service is performed.
+Our LNG carriers are employed through multi-year time charter contracts, which for accounting purposes are considered as operating leases and are thus recognized on a straight line basis over the term of such charter agreements, as service is performed.
 Revenues under our time charters are recognized when services are performed, revenue is earned and the collection of the revenue is reasonably assured.
-The charter hire revenue is recognized on a straight-line basis over the term of the relevant time charter.